 The severe drought events since 1901 were identified using SPEI-12.
 They were characterized in terms of duration, severity and intensity (see Spinoni and others 2015).
 In a first step, the impact of drought in greenness and growth was explored using the EVIsa and the mean RWI site chronologies (Figure 2).
 Additionally the relationships between climatic variables and tree-growth variables (RWI and BAI site chronologies) were assessed using bootstrapped Pearson’s correlations estimated using treeclim (Zang and Biondi 2015).
 The non-climatic disturbance impacts on tree-growth were evaluated using site disturbance chronologies (built using growth changes on tree growth).

 Responses of vegetation to disturbances were explored in the short- and the long-term using resilience metrics (resilience, resistance and recovery) and temporal trends respectively for both EVI and BAI (Figure 2).
-Resilience metrics of BAI were computed for the eight most severe drought events since 1950 (including 2005 and 2012), and their relationship with drought severity were explored.
+Resilience metrics of BAI were computed for the eight most severe drought events since 1950 (including 2005 and 2012), and their relationships with drought severity were explored.
 Resilience metrics of EVI were computed only for 2005 and 2012 drought events.
 Temporal trends of EVImean (pixel scale) and BAI (mean BAI site chronologies) were examined using non-parametric (Mann-Kendall) and parametric test (Pearson) respectively.

 For each of the three resilience indices studied, we used robust two-way ANOVAs to test for differences between drought events (2005 and 2012) and the oak populations studied (northern and southern exposures).
 These tests were used because original and log-transformed data did not follow the assumptions of normality or homogeneity of variance (Wilcox 2012).
 Robust measures of central tendency (M-estimator based on Huber’s Psi) were used because they were close to the mean value in all cases (Wilcox 2012).
 When the robust ANOVA test was run, data were bootstrapped 3000 times and trimmed automatically to control the potential influence of outliers.
 Post-hoc differences were assessed pairwise using a similar bootstrap test.
 All the robust ANOVA and post-hoc tests were carried out using the WRS2 R package (Mair and others 2017).
 The level of significance was set to 0.05 and adjusted for multiple comparisons.